genuinetools/reg/README.md

    @jessfraz <no-reply@butts.com>

 COMMANDS:
      delete, rm           delete a specific reference of a repository list, ls             list all repositories
-     manifest         get the json manifest for the specific reference of a repository tags             get the tags for a repository download, layer  download a layer for the specific reference of a repository vulns            get a vulnerability report for the image from CoreOS Clair help, h          Shows a list of commands or help for one command
+     manifest             get the json manifest for the specific reference of a repository tags                 get the tags for a repository circuit-breaker, cb  prevent that an existing tag will be overwritten download, layer      download a layer for the specific reference of a repository vulns                get a vulnerability report for the image from CoreOS Clair help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug, -d                 run in debug mode